Cloud Computing Strengthening Your Cloud Security with Azure Network Security Groups (NSG)

 How to Configure Azure NSG?

-In the Azure portal, navigate to Network Security Groups, and then click + Add.
-You’ll be asked to provide a name for your NSG and select a region where it will be deployed.
+- Step 1: Create an NSG: In the Azure portal, navigate to Network Security Groups, and then click + Add.
+Provide a name for your NSG and select a region where it will be deployed.

-- Inbound Security Rules: These control traffic entering the network.
+- Inbound Security Rules: Control traffic entering the network.

-- Outbound Security Rules: These control traffic leaving the network.
+- Outbound Security Rules: Control traffic leaving the network.

 - Port Range (specific ports or ranges)